 I asked Don about Petunia, a skunk Carleen mentioned in her article.
 Petunia was blind and could not be released, so he resided at Duck Pond for about a year.
 Sadly, he developed a cancerous growth on his neck and had to be euthanized.
 There are currently three skunk kits residing in carriers in Don’s kitchen, all under two months of age with an expected fall release.

 The Wildlife Care Center continues to receive greatly appreciated assistance from other rehabbers to help with summer admissions while Don and Amy deal with health concerns.
 We ask that you check these websites to see if there is a rehabber closer to you to help make critter care at Duck Pond more manageable: https://www.mainevetmed.org/wildlife-rehabilitation or https://www.maine.gov/ifw/fish-wildlife/wildlife/living-with-wildlife/orphaned-injured-wildlife/rehabilitation.html

-Donald Cote operates the Duck Pond Wildlife Care Center, on Rte.
-3, in Vassalboro.
-It is a nonprofit federal and state permitted rehab facility which is supported by his own resources and outside donations.
-Mailing address: 1787 North Belfast Ave., Vassalboro ME 04989 TEL: (207) 445-4326.
+Donald Cote operates Duck Pond Wildlife Care Center on Rte.
+3 in Vassalboro.
+It is a nonprofit state permitted rehab facility and is supported by his own resources and outside donations.
+Mailing address: 1787 North Belfast Ave., Vassalboro ME 04989; Tel: (207) 445-4326.
 EMAIL: firstname.lastname@example.org.